kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 Notes:
 - Gear types are primarily stored in `userSettings.gearTypes`.
 The `gearTypes` collection exists but is deprecated for most flows to avoid drift.
 - Sensitive fields are deterministically encrypted client-side per `SECURITY.md` (selected string fields in trips/weatherLogs/fishCaught/tackleItems/userSavedLocations).
+- Theme preference is stored on `userSettings.themePreference` with client-side persistence that syncs on login, ensuring the preferred mode survives refreshes and reinstates immediately after authentication.
 - **Tackle Items Encryption**: `name`, `brand`, and `colour` fields are encrypted before writing to Firestore.
 The `type` field remains plaintext to enable filtering/grouping.
 Decryption occurs automatically when loading tackle items, with a timing consideration: tackle items are reloaded once the encryption service is initialized after login to ensure proper decryption.
 - Weather/Fish IDs are opaque and use a ULID-based suffix; UI should not parse IDs.
 - Saved locations are limited to 10 per user (hard cap enforced at service level).